Cassandra Palmer series: Cassandra Palmer

 Cassandra "Cassie" Palmer is the protagonist of the series.
 A powerful seer, she was brought up by a vampire who wanted to monopolize her gift.
 She escaped him, but soon her past caught up with her, although not in the way she'd feared.
 The Pythia, the supernatural community's chief seer, was dying and she tapped Cassie to replace her.

-That stuck Cassie with a lot of power she doesn't know how to use and a metric ton of new enemies.
-To make matters worse, a war has broken out in the supernatural community and everyone is choosing sides.
-Now Cassie is trying to stay alive long enough to figure out how to use the power of her office, and to determine what to do with it when she does.
+Cassie must navigate new abilities and enemies, while trying to survive a war.
+Cassie is trying to stay alive long enough to figure out how to use the power of her office, and to determine what to do with it when she does.

 Mircea Basarab

-Mircea Basarab is a secondary character in the main series.
-He also has his own book, Masks, detailing his history as a five-hundred-year-old master vampire and a member of the Vampire Senate.
+Mircea Basarab is a secondary character.
+He appears in a spin off, Masks, detailing his history as a five-hundred-year-old master vampire and a member of the Vampire Senate.

 John Pritkin

-John Pritkin is a war mage—a member of the supernatural community's police force—with a specialization in demon killing.
-But then his bosses sent him on a new mission—to kill the upstart pretender to the pythia's throne, Cassie Palmer.
-Later in the series, Pritkin was a former war mage and the pythia's new bodyguard.
+John Pritkin is a war mage and a member of the supernatural community's police force.
+War mages specialize in demon killing.
+Sent on a new mission, he is tasked with killing the upstart pretender to the Pythia's throne, Cassie Palmer.
+Later in the series, Pritkin retires from the war mages and becomes the Pythia's new bodyguard.

 Francoise

-Francoise doesn't have a last name because she was born a poor village girl in seventeenth century France.
+Francoise was born a poor village girl in seventeenth century France.
 She doesn't have much of anything else, either, after getting transported to the 21st century through an alarming series of events.
 Well, that's not entirely true.
 She still has her magic, and although it's seriously outdated, at least the Inquisition isn't after her anymore.
 And she has a new boyfriend who would be perfect if he wasn't possessed by an ancient demon.
 But Francoise has learned the hard way—you have to take what you can get out of life.
 And she's busy taking everything she can.

 Tomas

-Tomas also doesn't have a last name.
-He was born the bastard son of a Spanish conquistador who didn't stay around long enough to impart his surname—or much of anything else.
-Tomas could have taken on his master's name, once a life-challenged Spanish nobleman took a liking to him.
-But after being forcibly changed into a vampire and treated as a slave for four hundred years, he wasn't feeling too chummy.
-Now, all he wants is his hated master dead—permanently.
-He'll figure out the rest later.
+Tomas was born the bastard son of a Spanish conquistador who left before giving Tomas a surname.
+Tomas could have taken on his master's name, once a Spanish nobleman took a liking to him.
+But after being forcibly changed into a vampire and treated as a slave for four hundred years, Tomas resented this name.
+Now, all he wants is his hated master dead.